National Highways: Improving the network

 In common with the regulated sectors, National Highways works to fixed funding periods called Road Periods.
 Each Road Period is currently five years in length, and a particular Road Investment Strategy (RIS) will broadly align with this.
 Before a new Road Period starts, National Highways will provide the Secretary of State for Transport with an SRN Initial Report, including an assessment of the state of the SRN, maintenance and enhancement priorities, and future development needs.
 Following this, the government produces a draft RIS setting out the high-level outputs that National Highways will need to deliver within the corresponding Road Period, alongside the proposed funding.

 National Highways will then respond with a Strategic Business Plan detailing its plans for delivering the RIS.
 This is reviewed by the Highways Monitor to assess whether the proposed requirements are deliverable with the proposed financial resources and sufficiently challenging.
 After the Strategic Business Plan and RIS are finalised, National Highways must deliver the agreed outputs and will be monitored on its progress by the Highways Monitor.

-Development of the SRN is achieved through National Highways' capital investment programme, currently funded entirely by government through grant-in-aid and set out in the first Road Investment Strategy.
+Development of the SRN is achieved through National Highways' capital investment programme, funded entirely by government through grant-in-aid and set out in the first Road Investment Strategy.
 For Road Period 1 (2015–20), Highways England invested around £15 billion in its network, with additional funding to address other local challenges in proximity of the SRN relating to the environment; air quality; cycling, safety and integration; and growth and housing.

-For Road Period 2 (2020-25), National Highways will invest over £27 billion in its network, of which £14 billion is for road enhancements.
+For Road Period 2 (2020–25), National Highways will invest over £27 billion in its network, of which £14 billion is for road enhancements.
 The rest is for operating, maintaining and renewing its roads, and further funding to address challenges on the environment and wellbeing; users and communities; innovation and modernisation; and safety and congestion.
 As of this Road Period, National Highways' activities will, at least in part, be funded by vehicle excise duty.